 Ensure that Youth Advisory Committee members feel heard, and guests feel welcomed.

-Establish a constructive working relationship with the lead agency CEO and key staff.

 Ensure that the consortium represents the four core streams of headspace and have representation that includes a mix of skills and experience.

 Encouraging, ensuring members of the consortium to comply with their obligation under the consortium MOU/SLA especially in regard to meeting attendance and participation